Difusal/Sudoku-Solver/README.md

 Sudoku-Solver
 =============

-This program solves sudoku puzzles.
+A program to solve sudoku puzzles.